armen-asriyan/eval-backend/README.md

 - **ESLint**: For JavaScript linting.
 - **Jest**: For unit testing.
 - **Supertest**: For making HTTP requests in tests.
+- **MongoDB-Memory-Server**: For running MongoDB in-memory for testing.
 </details>

 ## Getting Started